thoughtworks-jumpstart/jumpstart/javascript/values-and-variables/let-and-const.md

 };
 ```

 **Rule of thumb**: use `const` by default. use `let` otherwise.

-**Note**: You should prefer `const` to `let` when you have a choice.
-In this section, we use a lot of `let` and very few `const` in our examples.
-This is to allow you to experiment with the syntax again and again without getting errors for trying to redefine variables \(this happens when you use `const`\).
 In your projects/assignments, use `const` unless you intend to reassign another value to your variable.

 ## Recommended Reading

 More differences of let vs var are discussed [here](http://www.jstips.co/en/javascript/keyword-var-vs-let/)